-As an established trust and with the chief executive as accounting officer, both trustees and our executive are fully familiar with these statutory duties and responsibilities, as laid out in our articles, funding agreement, the Academy Trust Handbook, Charity Commission and company law.
-The chief financial officer is a chartered accountant who also ensures that our executive includes someone with professional responsibilities for probity and best value beyond the narrower interests of our trust.
+As an established trust with an accounting officer, both trustees and our school and college trust leaders are fully familiar with their statutory duties and responsibilities, as laid out in our articles, funding agreement, the Academy Trust Handbook, Charity Commission and company law.
+The finance director is a chartered accountant who also ensures that our group of school and college trust leaders includes someone with professional responsibilities for probity and best value beyond the narrower interests of our trust.
 The training needs of our accounting officer and financial staff are reviewed regularly as part of the professional coaching process.

-Full declarations of interest (pecuniary, other governorships and directorships) are made at the start of each academic year, and local academy board ambassadors are obliged to declare any new ones as soon as they arise.
+Full declarations of interest (pecuniary, other governorships and directorships) are made at the start of each academic year, and members, trustees and local academy board ambassadors are obliged to declare any new ones as soon as they arise.
 The declarations of interest are published on each academy's website.
 Our trust is fully aware of, and compliant with, procurement rules, and it is our own explicit custom and practice that no-one involved in governance at any level supplies services to our academies or has any pecuniary interest in any aspect of our trust.
 Moreover, remuneration for all employees is processed through PAYE and no employee's earnings, no matter how senior, are made via third party arrangements.

 Local ambassadors serve four-year terms of office, and do not normally serve more than two terms.
 The appointment of a vice-chair on each board ensures that there is a line of succession as each chair steps down.
 The appointment of ambassadors is in the power of the local academy board, apart from the chair, who is appointed by our trustees.
+The clerking for local academy board meetings is carried out by an external independent professional clerking company